 The activities of the Society are arranged and coordinated by a committee of volunteers who are elected from the general membership.
-These are divided into two classifications; Officers and ordinary members, as mandated by the constitution.
-The Committee also includes College Officers and the Presidents of both student common rooms.
+These are divided into two classifications; Officers and committee members, as mandated by the constitution.
+The Committee also includes ex officio members that include College Officers and the Presidents of both student common rooms.

 The Officers and Ordinary Committee Members are as follows:

 Honorary President and College Council Rep: Canon Elizabeth Fisher (1965 – 68)